version 0.6.0

 The Navier-Stokes equations

-The Navier-Stokes equations take the following form:
+The incompressible Navier-Stokes equations take the following form:

 \[ \rho \Big( \frac {\partial \mathbf{u}} {\partial t} + \mathbf{u} \cdot \nabla \mathbf{u} \Big) = - \nabla p + \nabla \cdot \Big( \mu \left( {\nabla \mathbf{u} + \nabla^\top \mathbf{u}} \right) \Big) + \mathbf{f} \\ \nabla \cdot \mathbf{u} = 0 \]